 Ideally, each of your chakras will vibrate at its highest frequency.

 It helps energy flow through your body with ease.

-The 5 energy centres represented by the hamsa are:
+The 5 energy centers represented by the hamsa are:

 The Root Chakra: located at the base of your spine, the root chakra represents feelings of security and survival.

 The Sacral Chakra: located approx. 2 inches under your belly button, the sacral chakra represents creativity and sexuality.

 The Solar Plexus: located in your upper abdomen, the solar plexus represents your feelings of self-esteem.